Hell hath no fury like a woman scorned. I’ve always liked that phrase, even though I wasn’t quite sure what it meant:

 We are both Scorpios.
 Our horoscope says we are one of the strongest “love” matches possible, but our capacity for intense fighting is apparently equally as strong, so much so that one horoscope said our relationship might not last long outside of the bedroom.
 Another one said we should be fine as long as we can tame our jealous, vengeful, vindictive, controlling natures… so that’s reassuring 😉

-Anyway, what I finally realized this morning is I was mad at Ben for having the “audacity” to be mad at me.
+I finally realized this morning that I was mad at Ben for having the “audacity” to be mad at me.
 It hit me that the “butterflies” stage of our relationship is coming to a close – that he is no longer so enamored by me that he’s willing to overlook all the annoying things I do.
 I realized I can no longer get away with borrowing his shoes and smashing down the backs of them, leaving crumbs on his floor, cups on his nightstand or even wet spots on his bed.
 And more importantly, I can’t get away with dismissing his feelings by shushing him with an unwanted hug, like I’ve done with Brad for so many years.
 I actually have to treat him, and Brad, like human beings – with respect, instead of batting my eyes and playing innocent.

 I’m torn about this.
 In a way I take his getting annoyed about the little things as a personal rejection – not just of my behavior, but of my entire being, which I guess was why it was so hard to get into sex last night.
 I was somehow interpreting his disapproval of my behavior as disapproval of me as a whole.
 I illogically convinced myself that if he couldn’t put up with me messing up his stuff, he must not even be sexually attracted to me anymore – he must not think I’m worth the hassle.